iraajp/iraajp/README.md

 Hi!
-I am [raaj](https://raajpatkar.me).
-I am student at [KCCEMSR](https://www.kccemsr.edu.in/) .I love to Code and learning how to scale neural nets.
+I am [Raaj](https://raajpatkar.me).
+I am a CS Student .I am obsessed with Coding and learning how to scale neural nets.